Mossley Hill railway station: History

 It and Allerton were the only stations opened on 15 February 1864 when the St Helens Railway's (taken over by the London & North Western Railway from 29 July 1864) extension from Speke to Edge Hill opened.
 The station was replaced from 13 July 1891, when the Edge Hill to Speke line was quadrupled.

 The station was renamed from Mossley Hill for Aigburth to Mossley Hill on 6 May 1974.

 North of the station, on the route towards Edge Hill are the sites – still identifiable where the line crosses roads – of the former Sefton Park and Wavertree stations.

 Facilities

 The ticket office is on a road bridge and (as is standard practice for Merseytravel-sponsored stations) is staffed throughout the hours of service all week, with additional ticket machines on the platforms.
 Ramps lead down to the two island platforms, which have basic shelters and seats.
 Passenger information screens, automated announcements and customer help points are also provided to offer train running information.

 Like West Allerton (preceding south) there are 4 platforms, 2 of which, platforms 1 and 2, are located on the fast lines and are where most trains stop.
-3 & 4 are on the slow lines and are used infrequently, mainly where faster services operated by Avanti West Coast, TransPennine Express and West Midlands Trains, are booked to overtake stopping services on this stretch of line (this is most common in the Liverpool-bound direction).
+3 & 4 are on the slow lines and are used less frequently, where faster services operated by Avanti West Coast, TransPennine Express and London Northwestern Railway, are booked to overtake stopping services on this stretch of line (this is most common in the Liverpool-bound direction, where it happens hourly on platform 4).